ceaseless, of the earth

 This event is produced in partnership with Frye Art Museum.

-Title credit: Chiari del Bosco, 2025, Sarah Troiano
+Showcase title credit: Chiari del Bosco, 2025, director: Sarah Troiano, poet: Antonia Pozzi

 Films in This Program